5

 $\begingroup$

 Superstring theory has many local symmetries that are not manifest, coming from the BRST charge identifications in the covariant formalism, $|\psi\rangle\cong|\psi\rangle + Q|\chi\rangle$.
 Those symmetries are spontaneously broken by the solution (i.e. the background).
 Diffeomorphism (i.e. general covariance) is one of those.
-This is not different the General Relativity, where all the solutions spontaneously breaks the diffeomorphism by fixing a configuration for the metric tensor, which is not invariant under diffeomorphism.
-Like any other spontaneously symmetry breaking the symmetry is still there but the solution is not invariant.
+This is not different than General Relativity, where all the solutions spontaneously break the diffeomorphism by fixing a configuration for the metric tensor, which is not invariant under diffeomorphism.
+Like any other spontaneous symmetry breaking the symmetry is still there but the solution is not invariant.

 Since string theory is full of dualities relating different backgrounds and objects, preserving only the spectrum (as a duality should do), it is expected that all the local symmetries that comes from BRST charge, even the ones that act on massive states, should enter in the background independent formulation, i.e. the background independent formulation of string theory should be invariant under all these local symmetries.
-This is why is more hard to obtain a background independent formulation for string theory than usual GR.
+This is why is more difficult to obtain a background independent formulation for string theory than usual GR.

 $\endgroup$